 07 June 2021

 course is fully booked.
-A waiting list is operating for anyone still hoping to
+A waiting list is still operating for anyone still hoping to

 secure a place.

 The course features a whole new field trip program that runs right upfront in the program - going on-site to some leading wood processing operations

 The full book of participants registered come from all